 Students may earn credit for knowledge gained prior to enrollment in the college, or for knowledge gained outside traditional college courses.
 Students should contact the CLAS Advising Office for specific details on how credits can apply to core requirements.
 For credit within a student’s major or minor, the appropriate departmental major/minor advisor must be consulted.
 Individual departments establish criteria for AP, IB, and CLEP credits, therefore students should contact the departmental major/minor advisor for specific details.

 Advanced Placement (AP)

 Students who have taken advanced courses in high school and who have earned high scores on the Advanced Placement (AP) standardized exams may be eligible to receive college credit for lower-level courses.
-Advanced Placement scores of five, four, or three (a score of three requires a course letter grade of A in the last semester of the corresponding AP class) will receive college credit and advanced standing in those areas.
+Advanced Placement scores of five, four, or three (a score of three requires a course letter grade of A in the last semester of the corresponding AP class) may receive college credit and advanced standing in those areas.

 International Baccalaureate (IB)

 Students who have taken International Baccalaureate (IB) standardized exams may be eligible for college credit.
 IB scores of seven, six, five, or four may receive credit toward completion of a degree at the Downtown Denver Campus.
 Students completing an International Baccalaureate Diploma program shall be awarded 24 credit hours minimum in accordance with HB 03-1108.

 College credit for lower-division courses is awarded at the Downtown Denver Campus for approved CLEP subject examination areas in which students score at or above the 50th percentile.
 College credit is not awarded for CLEP general examination areas.
 To receive college credit from CLEP, students must present official score reports to the Downtown Denver Campus Office of Admissions.
 A maximum of 30 hours of CLEP credit will count toward the degree.
 Please click HERE for more information on the CLEP.